PGScatalog/pgsc_calc/docs/index.rst

 |

-The workflow does the following steps:
+The workflow performs the following steps:

 - Downloading scoring files using the PGS Catalog API in a specified genome build (GRCh37 and GRCh38).
 - Reading custom scoring files (and performing a liftover if genotyping data is in a different build).
-- Automatically combines and creates scoring files for efficient parallel computation of multiple PGS
+- Automatically combines and creates scoring files for efficient parallel computation of multiple PGS.
-- Matching variants in the scoring files against variants in the target dataset (in plink bfile/pfile or VCF format)
+- Matches variants in the scoring files against variants in the target dataset (in plink bfile/pfile or VCF format).
-- Calculates PGS for all samples (linear sum of weights and dosages)
+- Calculates PGS for all samples (linear sum of weights and dosages).
-- Creates a summary report to visualize score distributions and pipeline metadata (variant matching QC)
+- Creates a summary report to visualize score distributions and pipeline metadata (variant matching QC).

-And optionally:
+And optionally has additional functionality to:

-- Using reference genomes to automatically assign the genetic ancestry of target genomes
+- Use a reference panel to obtain genetic ancestry data using PCA, and define the most similar population in the reference panel for each target sample.
-- Normalising calculated PGS to account for genetic ancestry
+- Report PGS using methods to adjust for genetic ancestry.

 .. tip:: To enable these optional steps, see :ref:`ancestry`